joshuaboniface/remote-faster-whisper/README.md

 {'language': 'en', 'language_probability': 0.9578803181648254, 'runtime': 1.281282663345337, 'sample_duration': 1.7763125, 'text': 'Hello world'}
 ```

 Remote Faster Whisper is currently very sparse.
-It is not a real Python module or package, it runs as a Flask development server, and it uses the `faster_whisper` library directory (rather than a wrapper such as `SpeechRecognition`).
+It is not a real Python module or package, it runs as a Flask development server, and it uses the `faster_whisper` library directly (rather than a wrapper such as `SpeechRecognition`).
 These deficiencies may change in the future; contributions welcome.

 ## Configuration Options